Skip to main content

 The science

-The Environmental Molecular Sciences Laboratory (EMSL)'s Systems Modeling Integrated Research Platform has two focuses.
-EMSL uses computational models of protein structure and function, metabolic modeling, and machine learning approaches to associate genotype with phenotype, understand the biological processes that control nutrient flux, and enable predictive approaches to biodesign and biofuel/bioproduct production.
-We also trace the flow of materials, like carbon, nutrients, and contaminants, in the environment to see how biological and hydrobiogeological processes change ecosystem function.
+EMSL’s Systems Modeling Integrated Research Platform uses computational models of protein structure and function, metabolic modeling, and ML approaches to associate genotype with phenotype, understand the biological processes that control nutrient flux, and enable predictive approaches to biodesign and biofuel/bioproduct production.
+We also use modeling and simulation to trace the flow of materials, like carbon, nutrients, and contaminants, in the environment to see how biological and hydrobiogeological processes change ecosystem function.

 How we do the science

-EMSL’s Systems Modeling expertise uses experimental data with multiscale models to transcend these processes across temporal and spatial scales.
-This integrated research platform:
+EMSL’s Systems Modeling expertise uses experimental data with multiscale models to integrate these processes across temporal and spatial scales.
+This integrated research platform

-• Delivers computational and data analytics expertise for developing a predictive understanding of biological and environmental systems.
+• Delivers computational expertise for developing a predictive understanding of biological and environmental systems.

-• Integrates experimental and computational approaches and develops molecular- to system-scale models of biological and environmental processes.
+• Integrates experimental and modeling approaches and develops molecular- to system-scale models of biological and environmental processes.

-• Maximizes methods to analyze and visualize data in spatial and temporal context to enhance pattern recognition and statistical validation, and contributes to scale-aware models of complex systems.
+• Maximizes AI models to enhance spatial and temporal pattern recognition that contribute to scale-aware models of complex systems.

 • Deploys and develops software to analyze and visualize the extensive, complex data generated by EMSL’s analytical instruments, and models the systems being studied, enabling comparison of theory and experiment.
 Current software expertise includes but is not limited to bioinformatics (BLAST, Diamond, HMMer/MaxRebo), computational chemistry (NWChem, LAMMPS, NAMD, GROMACS, ADF, MolPro, VASP, and WRF-Chem), and the environmental/hydrological code PFLOTRAN.